openHPI/TeachingTeamGuidelines/docs/bestpractices/communitymanagement.md

 ![Facebook Message to HPI](../img/19/facebook-hpi.png)

-*Fig. Sent messages on twitter to @HassoPlattnerInstitute @OpenHPI*
+*Fig. Sent messages on Facebook to @HassoPlattnerInstitute @OpenHPI*